 10. The Dragon Roller Coaster

-The roller coaster wasn’t running during the Legoland NY Opening sneak peek, but my kids are excited to return to the park to ride their first roller coaster, chase after the thieves, reclaim the wizard’s staff, and be named champion of the realm!
-Opening for June previews, kids 52 inches and taller can ride with a parent.
+My kids aren’t tall enough to ride this larger roller coaster but you can chase after the thieves, reclaim the wizard’s staff, and be named champion of the realm!
+Now open and running kids 52 inches and taller can ride with a parent.

 11. The Dragon’s Apprentice